ChainSafe/lodestar/docs/pages/faqs.md

 ## Troubleshooting Lodestar

 ### Using Kubernetes

 <!-- prettier-ignore-start -->
-???+ note "Unknown arguments error on Kubernetes"
+???+ note "Unknown arguments error"
     Lodestar reads all environment variables prefixed with `LODESTAR` and will try to parse them similar to command line arguments, meaning any unknown argument will cause an error.
     ```